Tuesday, April 21, 2026

 0

 We are on the cusp of surpassing climate tipping points from which we may not be able to recover.
 There have been thousands of studies documenting the veracity of anthropogenic climate change and its wide-ranging catastrophic impacts have been extensively investigated by researchers.
 There is a clear and unequivocal consensus that human-generated greenhouse gas (GHG) emissions are driving the climate crisis.
-Atmospheric carbon emissions have been steadily rising since the industrial revolution and along with these increases, we have seen consistent increases in global average temperatures.
+Atmospheric carbon emissions have been steadily rising since the Industrial Revolution and along with these increases, we have seen consistent increases in global average temperatures.
 A sizable body of evidence on current and projected GHG emissions clearly shows that we are not reducing global emissions and we are ebbing ever closer to the upper-temperature threshold limits.
 The research conclusively supports the finding that to minimize further warming we must radically reduce atmospheric GHGs in the near term, particularly carbon dioxide (CO2) as it is known to be the GHG that is driving the largest increases in average sea and air temperatures.
 To address this herculean challenge, we propose three evaluation criteria to assess technologies that reduce atmospheric carbon: viability, scalability, and cost.

 1. Viability: Which technologies can remove the most carbon from the atmosphere?